3mdeb/RTE-for-RPI-Validation/README.md

-## RTE board validation
+## RTE HAT validation

-This repository contains tests related to RTE board itself.
+This repository contains tests related to RTE HAT.
 Tests are written in RobotFramework and may be executed manually or with support of RTE framework.

 #### Virtualenv initialization and dependencies installation